 Love to Party?
 Check out Behind The Scenes Of The Full Moon Party In Thailand

 You can loosely say that Wonderfruit is Thailand’s own Burning Man.
 It started back in December 2014.
 The festival focuses on inclusive sustainability and social responsibility through performing arts, music, sculpture, food, personal style, and community workshops.

 Several singers and bands have performed on stage during the festival like Richie Hawtin, Roots Manuva, Izzy Bizu, Wild Beasts, and many more.
-A special focus is there on the architecture with the center stage made of recycled plastics.
-The amphitheater was decorated with handmade cotton umbrellas and a general emphasis on empathy engineering.
+A special focus is there on the architecture with the centre stage made of recycled plastics.
+The amphitheatre was decorated with handmade cotton umbrellas and a general emphasis on empathy engineering.

 When?
 The event goes on for 4-5 days in mid-December every year.

 Where?
 Wonderfruit Festival takes place at Fields of Siam Country Club in Chonburi near Pattaya, an hour’s drive from Bangkok.